danielschwartz85/garmin-run-fetch/README.md

 <br/>

 ### Notes
-* This app creates a `.cred.json` (encrypted) file with garmin credentials for avoiding a login with every run, the file can be deleted in between runs.
+* This module creates a `.cred.json` file (which is encrypted) with your garmin credentials, this is done for avoiding a login with every run.
+The file can be deleted in between runs.
 * The login is done with scrapping the [Garmin Connect](https://connect.garmin.com/signin/) web page by using [puppeteer](https://developers.google.com/web/tools/puppeteer).